MuhammadVT/ECE5554_final_project/README.md

 In this approach we built three surface fitting models (Linear Interpolation, Nearest Neighbor, and Polynomial Fitting) to predict the magnitude of pixel error offsets in each star image.
 Please see the details in [this notebook](https://github.com/MuhammadVT/ECE5554_final_project/blob/master/build_surface_fit_models.ipynb)

 ### Regression Models
 In this approach we built three regression models (Linear Regression, Gradient Boosting Regression, and Random Forest Regression) to predict the error vectors (both magnitude and angle).
 The model results are then compared with a baseline model.
-Absolute error and squared error metrices are used to eveluate their predictions for both magnitudes and angles of the error vectors.
+Absolute error and squared error metrics are used to eveluate model predictions for both magnitudes and angles of the error vectors.
 Please see the details in [this notebook](https://github.com/MuhammadVT/ECE5554_final_project/blob/master/build_regression_models.ipynb)

 ## Model Evaluation